djolevic29/odin-recipes/README.md

-This project will include cooking recipes, as inspired from The Odin Project.
+This project will include cooking recipes, as inspired from The Odin Project. /n Some of the projects include steak, souvlaki, & lasagna.